Sienci-Labs/Resources/longmill/advanced/lm-grbl-firmware.md

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p12_grblDone.png){.aligncenter .size-medium}

-You can check if your firmware has been correctly installed by going to *Tools &gt; Serial Monitor.* This will open a window to show the console output of the Arduino.
+You can check if your firmware has been correctly installed by going to *Tools ➜ Serial Monitor.* This will open a window to show the console output of the Arduino.
 If your output looks garbled, make sure to set your baud rate to 115200.
 As you can see, the output shows the firmware version and build date.

 ![](/_images/_longmill/_advanced/_8_GRBL/lm_grbl_p13_arduinoConfirm.png){.aligncenter .size-medium}